SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Deliverables**:

-1. Take a screenshot of the stats page of HAProxy http://192.168.42.42:1936.
+1. Take a screenshot of the stats page of HAProxy at <http://192.168.42.42:1936>.
 You should see your backend nodes.

-2. Give your repository URL as we can navigates your branches.
+2. Give your repository URL as we can navigate your branches.

 ## Task 1: Add a process manager to your images

 **Remarks**:

   - Do not forget to create a dedicated branch on your repo.
-On your host, you can do the following command assuming you are on `task-0` branch:
+On your host, you can run the following command assuming you are on `task-0` branch:

     ```
     # Go to the folder where you have cloned the repo